 Types of Evaluations in Instructional Design

-Evaluations are normally divided into two broad categories: formative and summative.
+Evaluations are normally divided into two categories: formative and summative.

 A formative evaluation (sometimes referred to as internal) is a method for judging the worth of a program while the program activities are forming (in progress).
+They can be conducted during any phase of the ADDIE process.
 This part of the evaluation focuses on the process.

 Thus, formative evaluations are basically done on the fly.
-They permit the designers, learners, and instructors to monitor how well the instructional goals and objectives are being met.
-Its main purpose is to catch deficiencies so that the proper learning interventions can take place that allows the learners to master the required skills and knowledge.
+They permit the designers, learners, instructors, and managers to monitor how well the instructional goals and objectives are being met.
+Its main purpose is to catch deficiencies ASAP so that the proper learning interventions can take place that allows the learners to master the required skills and knowledge.

 A summative evaluation (sometimes referred to as external) is a method of judging the worth of a program at the end of the program activities (summation).
 The focus is on the outcome.